sujith-eag/personal-site/content/docs/bash-linux/linux_bash/bash-7_storage_terminology.md

 Linux offers three separate partitions: `/boot`, `LVM` and `swap` `/boot` must be separated from `LVM` and also `swap` as swap space (virtual memory) is treated differently from rest of the file space and not directly accessed by the user.

+___

-#### **Inode**
+### **Inode**
-An **inode** is additional part of Linux file space, it is a data structure that stores metadata about a file, such as:
+An **inode** is additional part of Linux file space, it is a data structure that doesn't contain the name and contents but stores all metadata about a file, such as:
 - File type (regular file, directory, symbolic link, etc.)
-- File owner and group
+- File owner UID and group GID
-- Permissions
+- File Permissions (nine permissions and three more)
 - Timestamps (creation, modification, access times)
-- Pointers to the data blocks on disk that store the file's content
+- An Array of Pointers to the data blocks on disk that store the file's content
+- Number of links (number of aliases the file has)
+- File size in bytes

 Each file, directory, and symbolic link has an associated inode.
 The inode does not contain the file's name, but the name is associated with the inode through directory entries.

+___

 #### **Links**
 `link` is a pointer which points from a file in a directory to its `inode` which contains pointers to point at the files's physical blocks.